Customer Data Management: How to Gather Customer Data Correctly

 Table of Contents

-Essentially: don’t waste effort measuring everything that moves.
+Yes, analyzing and tracking data is crucial.
+But your business can’t waste effort measuring everything that moves.
 Instead, significant energy should be spent determining what to measure, and what importance will be placed on the numbers.

 And of course, the most difficult part of the process — where to start?